madogiwa0124/aikotoba/README.md

 Aikotoba enable helper methods for authentication.
 The method name can be changed by configuration.

-- `authenticate_user!` : Redirects to the specified path if the user is not logged in.
-The redirect path can be changed by configuration.
 - `current_user` : Returns the logged in instance of `Aikotoba::Account`.

 ### Registrable